Tencent/phxpaxos/README.md

 We add some arguments in construction function, `oMyNode` represents the information(IP, Port, etc...) of this node.
 `vecNodeList` represents informations of all nodes in this cluster.
-These 2 arguments is pre-designed by PhxPaxos.
+These 2 arguments is pre-defined by PhxPaxos.

 Except `m_oMyNode` and `m_vecNodeList`, `m_oEchoSM` is a state-machine we just finished, `m_poPaxosNode` represents the instance pointer of PhxPaxos running this time.